tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 AJATT has an article about [Showing up](http://www.alljapaneseallthetime.com/blog/showing-up/).
 100% of winning showing up.
-Dedicate the time and you'll see the results.
+Dedicate the time, and you'll see the results.

 Not only this concept is important when using Anki to learn languages, it is mandatory.